-Whether you want a Windows PC, a Mac, a svelte all-in-one computer or a big beefy gaming PC, we've got you covered.
-Every student has different needs and a different budget, which is why we've rounded up some of our favorite computers here in a broad range of prices.
+The sheer number of machines to choose from can be challenging enough, but whether you want a Windows PC, a Mac, a svelte all-in-one computer or a big beefy gaming PC, we at Tom's Guide are here to help you find the right computer for you.
+Every student has different needs and a different budget, which is why we've rounded up some of our favorite computers in a broad range of prices.

 What are the best student computers